espresso/espresso/docs/CRUD.md

 If objects created by your resource does respond to `:[]` and does contain the pkey column, the value of `object[pkey column]` will be returned.

-Otherwise if objects created by your resource does respond to pkey column the value of `object.pkey_column` will be returned.
+Otherwise if objects created by your resource does respond to a method of same name as `pkey`, the value of `object.send(pkey)` will be returned.

 Otherwise the object itself will be returned.